 Guided Access Versus Parental Controls

-If interested in setting up an iPad, iPhone, or other iDevice for full-time kid use, a better strategy is to set-up Restrictions on the iDevice.
+If interested in setting up an iPad, iPhone, or another iDevice for full-time kid use, a better strategy is to set-up Restrictions on the iDevice.
 Restrictions are ideal for locking down an iDevice that your kids use all the time.
-To learn how-to set up parental control Restrictions, please check out this post.
+To learn how to set up parental control Restrictions, please check out this post.

 To help distinguish these settings, think of Guided Access as temporary and Restrictions as always.